mjheilmann/mjheilmann.github.io/_posts/2019-03-04-Brew-And-Docker.md

 # Results

 This almost worked like a charm.
 That image does not have `vi`, `vim`, or `nano` installed, and it had to initiaze both rebar and Hex.
-Easily fixed by just tagging a local image with those setup.
+Editing files is a snap as the locally mounted folder is available to yuor editor or IDE of choice.
+Adding dependencies is as easy as tagging a new docker image to launch from.
 I ran my mix tasks, and captured for later (both in my notes, and on here).

 If Docker is already part of your flow, this is a simple trick for managing dependencies that you are already using for production builds.